Prakashkumar88/Expency/README.md

 - Express.js
 - MongoDB with Mongoose
 - JWT for authentication
-- Multer & Cloudinary for image uploads
+- Multer for image uploads

 ---